Benji Webbe: Early life

 Clive John Webbe was born on 11 March 1967 in Newport to Caribbean parents.
-His father was brought to the UK on the Windrush ship which brought one of the first groups of West Indian immigrants to the United Kingdom.
+His father, originally from St Kitts and Nevis, was brought to the UK on the Windrush ship which brought one of the first groups of West Indian immigrants to the United Kingdom.
 His father arrived in Manchester where he struggled to find a job and moved to Wales instead.

 Webbe became an orphan at the age of 13 and was raised by his older brother in Newport.
 He was also involved in drug dealing, but turned his life around with music.

 Career

-Webbe first came to prominence with Dub War, releasing two studio albums, Pain and Wrongside of Beautiful.
+Webbe was first inspired to perform music after attending a performance by his brother's band.
+His first group was a sound system called Conqueror Hi Power, before joining the band Bismillah.
+With Bismillah he gained some attention with a performance on the BBC show Ebony in 1984.
+In 1993 Webbe joined the punk rock group Blood Brothers.
+At drummer Martyn Ford's insistence, Webbe started performing dancehall style vocals over the band's punk music, and the sound evolved into what became known as Dub War.
+With Dub War, he released two studio albums, Pain and Wrongside of Beautiful.
 A third album was in the works before the band split in 1999.
 Benji left Earache after they refused to let him record a solo album, which was intended to move to a more hip-hop sound.
 After a short lived project with Robert Trujillo, Mass Mental, which released one studio and one live album, Webbe formed Skindred with former members of Dub War.
-Due to a dispute with the record label, a new lineup moved to Bieler Bros. and has released six studio albums.
+Due to a dispute with the record label, a new lineup moved to Bieler Bros.
+As of 2026, Skindred have released nine studio albums.

 In 2006, Webbe performed with Korn at the 2006 Download Festival, while Korn's lead singer Jonathan Davis was seriously ill, he sang "A.D.I.D.A.S."
 He has also appeared on Bullet for My Valentine's 2008 album Scream Aim Fire (on "Take It Out on Me"), as well as Soulfly's debut album (on "Quilombo" and "Prejudice").